garden-io/garden/CONTRIBUTING.md

 ### Process

 We have a dedicated release branch, `latest-release`, off of which we create our releases using our [release script](https://github.com/garden-io/garden/blob/master/scripts/release.ts).
 Once we're ready to release, we reset the `latest-release` branch to `master` and create a pre-release with the script.
-If there are issues with the pre-release, we merge the fixes to `master` and cherry pick them to the `latest-release` branch.
+If there are issues with the pre-release, we merge the fixes to `master` and cherry-pick them to the `latest-release` branch.
 We repeat this process until all issues have been resolved and we can make a proper release.

 This procedure allows us to continue merging features into `master` without them being included in the release.